 An Arizona Extension Service Master Gardener and lecturer on bio-sustainable methods, Tom currently serves as co-investigator on a cutting-edge scientific trial in Plant Pathology at the University of Arizona that explores mechanisms by which plants protect themselves and maintain defenses against devastating crop diseases.
 Tom initiated these studies, which use Merlin Organics formula of Aerated Compost Tea.

-Troy is an entrepreneur with over 20 years of diverse experience in management, brand-building, media production, and technology development.
-At Merlin Organics, he is responsible for company operations and oversight of all client and research projects.
+Troy is responsible for company operations and oversight of all client and research projects.
+He is an entrepreneur with over 20 years of diverse experience in management, brand-building, media production, and technology development.
 Troy designed the cooperative University of Arizona–Merlin Organics TRACT (Turf Response to Aerated Compost Tea) Trial, a multi-year scientific research project studying how aerated compost tea application affects soil and plant health in turfgrass.

 A lifelong organic gardener, he has cultivated small-scale crops in the Midwest, the heart of New York City, and now in Southern Arizona.
 Troy was awarded the Eleanor Roosevelt Humanity Award in 2007 for his long record of community service and efforts in promoting positive social change.
-He holds and B.A. in History from the University of Michigan and is an MBA candidate at the University of Arizonas Eller College of Management.
+He earned a BA in history from the University of Michigan and an MBA from the University of Arizonas Eller College of Management.